-Clinical Academic Training Forum: Working Group to support returning clinical academics during a further (COVID-19) pandemic
+Clinical Academic Training Forum: Working Group to support returning clinical academics during future pandemics and epidemics

-This document sets out overarching principles and practical actions in response to future significant disruption to non-medical clinical academic training due to a second wave of COVID-19, locally or nationally, or due to a future pandemic.
+This document sets out overarching principles and practical actions in response to future significant disruption to non-medical clinical academic training due to future pandemics or epidemics, both locally or nationally.
 All UK institutions and organisations responsible for supporting and progressing the careers of nonmedical (and non-dental) clinical academics (for example, but not exclusively, Nurses, Midwives, Allied Health Professionals and Healthcare Scientists) should consider their future response to these issues.

 The COVID-19 pandemic has resulted in extraordinary challenges for clinical services in the UK and worldwide.
 Clinical academic trainees, both those in full-time research and those in posts combining academic training/research with clinical service, e.g. those on the HEE/NIHR Integrated Clinical Academic Programme or equivalent, responded to the health emergency in large numbers by returning to full-time clinical duties.
-Estimates suggested that the majority of non-medical clinical academic trainees in England alone were deployed to clinical duties.
 Many have made exceptional contributions to service and/or to COVID-19 related research.

-The UK Clinical Academic Training Forum (CATF) have together established a working group (membership below) to bring together representatives of postgraduate training, research funders, medical schools and others across the UK to agree highlevel principles to support future decision making and to support a consistent approach across the United Kingdom.
+The UK Clinical Academic Training Forum (CATF) and Conference of Postgraduate Medical Deans (COPMeD) established a working group (membership below) to bring together representatives of postgraduate training, research funders, medical and dental schools, nursing, midwives and allied health professionals, clinical scientists and others across the UK to agree high-level principles to support future decision making and to support a consistent approach across the United Kingdom.
 These principles apply to all medical and non-medical clinical academics, with this version of the principles specifically aimed at non-medical clinical academics.
 Our aim was to enable local, practical and timely advice for academic trainees, their clinical and research supervisors, HEIs and their NHS or equivalent employers.

-All clinical academic trainees will benefit from a considered and co-ordinated approach to managing any potential disruption to their research and clinical training/service needs due to Coronavirus or a similar situation.
+All clinical academic trainees will benefit from a considered and co-ordinated approach to managing any potential disruption to their research and clinical training/service needs due to a pandemic or a similar situation.

 All parties must undertake the discussions needed in a transparent manner, following a process for a return to clinical service agreed by the local NHS R+D Director or equivalent and academic Head of Department.